sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 With time, however, that same weight I mentioned earlier so innately tied to the immigrant experience grew heavier and heavier.
 It was my husband who first grew weary of this burden, and identified its source.
 After many late night talks, we decided it was time to reconstruct those galleys.

-It wasn't easy, these types of enterprise never really are.
+It wasn't easy, those types of enterprise never really are.
 So much is at stake, a stable present and future, and so much effort is needed.
 But we knew it was the right choice.

 ## Visiting the Underworld